 Our COMMUNITY Grants

 Fundy Community Foundation holds an annual community grantmaking program to support the excellent work of eligible charitable organizations that serve the communities of southwestern New Brunswick.
-Calls for proposals are published in St. Croix Courier, the Telegraph Journal, community television CHCO-TV, and on CBC Radio, WQDY radio, and CHSJ radio.
+Calls for proposals are published in St. Croix Courier, community television CHCO-TV, and Facebook.

 Fundy Community Foundation favours applications that:

 involve a collaborate approach to meeting the needs of the community;

 address the root causes of problems in the community rather than symptoms; and

 Fundy Community Foundation may, in determining which applications receive funding, give particular consideration to the following criteria:

 degree of potential benefit to the community served;

 level of cooperation and coordination with other programs in the same field;

 reasonable assurance that the amount the Foundation can grant is sufficient to encourage the results sought; and